open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 Requirement | meets | links and notes
 -----|-----|-----
-A codebase MUST include the policy that the source code is based on. | yes | [API specs embeded in the codebase](https://github.com/open-zaak/open-zaak/blob/main/src/openzaak/components/zaken/openapi.yaml), and linked from [documentation](https://github.com/open-zaak/open-zaak)
+The codebase MUST include the policy that the source code is based on. | yes | [API specs embeded in the codebase](https://github.com/open-zaak/open-zaak/blob/main/src/openzaak/components/zaken/openapi.yaml), and linked from [documentation](https://github.com/open-zaak/open-zaak)
-A codebase MUST include all source code that the policy is based on, unless used for fraud detection. |  | "yes" or "not applicable", do we consider it based on the API?
+The codebase MUST include all source code that the policy is based on, unless used for fraud detection. |  | "yes" or "not applicable", do we consider it based on the API?
 Policy SHOULD be provided in machine readable and unambiguous formats. | yes | OpenAPI is in machine readable yaml format Continuous integration tests SHOULD validate that the source code and the policy are executed coherently. | yes | [GitHub workflow](https://github.com/open-zaak/open-zaak/blob/main/.github/workflows/ci.yml), [API Test Platform](https://api-test.nl/server/1/6b5fe675-694d-4948-8896-5eae88d30ef0/14bc91f7-7d8b-4bba-a020-a6c316655e65/latest/)